How do you know you need reading glasses?

-Whilst your close reading focus weakens, your arms might be getting stronger.
+Your close reading might be weakening but your arms might be getting stronger.

 Sound like you?

 We suspect that you might be approaching the time to get reading glasses.

 6 signs to know: do I need reading glasses?

 If you're past the age of 40, your eyes will have done some serious work.

 Medically speaking, the muscles used focus the soft lens in your eye will have begun to weaken.

 Meanwhile, your soft eye-lens will have begun to stiffen; a perfectly common condition called presbyopia.

 This visual deterioration happens gradually over time.
 Fuzzy focus on close reading is the tell-tale signs of presbyopia and reading glasses are the perfect way to correct this.

 Using the correct power of reading lens will prevent that classic move of ‘trombone texting’ or arm’s length reading.